RJSMART-11/Group_Project_One/README.md

 ![https://github.com/RJSMART-11/Group_Project_One/blob/main/Images/tools.png](https://github.com/RJSMART-11/Group_Project_One/blob/main/Images/tools.png)

  ### Summary Recommendations:
- As detailed in the report, RIPPED has made the following recommendations based.
+ As detailed in the report, RIPPED has made the following recommendations based

 - The Heavy weight - NASDAQ Portfolio has the greatest return potential of $633,339.
 - The Heavy weight - SPY Portfolio has the least downside return potential with $80,192.